zzzprojects/learn-orm/tutorials/net-core-3-x/local-tools.md

 ### Install a Local Tool

-To install a tool for local access only for the current directory and subdirectories, it has to be added to a tool manifest file.
-To create a tool manifest file, run the dotnet new tool-manifest command:
+To install a tool for local access only for the current directory and subdirectories.
+It has to be added to a tool manifest file to create a tool manifest file, run the dotnet new tool-manifest command:

 ```csharp
 dotnet new tool-manifest